ellfran-7/ellis_website/README.md

 This is just the beginning!
 As I continue to grow and learn, I plan to expand and improve this website, by adding more features and refining its design.

-### License
+### Licenses

-This repository is shared under the [CC BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The content of this project itself is licensed under the [Creative Commons Attribution Share Alike 4.0 International](https://choosealicense.com/licenses/cc-by-sa-4.0/), and the underlying source code used to format and display that content is licensed under the [MIT license](https://github.com/ellfran-7/ellis_website/blob/main/LICENSE).
 You are welcome to adapt and use the code, aslong as you provide the appropriate credit.

 ------------------------------------------------------------------------